MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

   - enduser
 ---

-# Troubleshooting Power Automate Desktop
+# Troubleshooting Power Automate

 To open the troubleshoot tool:
-1. Open the Power Automate Desktop console
+1. Open the Power Automate for desktop console
 1. Select Help
 1. Select Troubleshoot (Preview)

 >[!NOTE]
->You need to have admin privileges to open the troubleshoot tool from Power Automate Desktop
+>You need to have admin privileges to open the troubleshoot tool from Power Automate

 ## Resolve sign in and sign out issues

-Power Automate Desktop uses a file named **msalcache.bin3** to acquire tokens and authenticate users.
+Power Automate uses a file named **msalcache.bin3** to acquire tokens and authenticate users.

 If you encounter errors while signing in or signing out, try to delete this file to erase all the stored tokens.
-To delete the file, navigate to **C:\Users\Username\AppData\Local\Microsoft\Power Automate Desktop**.
+To delete the file, navigate to **C:\Users\Username\AppData\Local\Microsoft\Power Automate**.

 > [!NOTE]
 > If the **AppData** folder isn't visible in your user folder, try to [display hidden files](https://support.microsoft.com/windows/show-hidden-files-0320fe58-0117-fd59-6851-9b7f9840fdb2).

-If you have installed Power Automate Desktop in another drive, replace **C** with the letter of the respective drive.
+If you have installed Power Automate in another drive, replace **C** with the letter of the respective drive.
 Also, replace **Username** with the name of your user folder.

-After deleting the **msalcache.bin3** file, restart the Power Automate Desktop service and sing in to your account.
+After deleting the **msalcache.bin3** file, restart the Power Automate service and sing in to your account.

 ![Screenshot of the msalcache.bin3 file in the file explorer.](\media\troubleshoot\msal-file.png)